Therapeutic Boarding Schools Helping Nevada Families

 We’ve helped families from across the country whose daughters are struggling with depression or anxiety, defiance, and school refusal.
-Girls have the opportunity to begin their healing journey in a new environment without distractions at therapeutic boarding schools located outside of Nevada.
-Specializing in helping Nevada girls ages 10 to 14, our therapeutic program was designed specifically for girls in this age range.
+As a therapeutic boarding school located outside of Nevada, we provide a new environment without distractions for girls to begin their healing journey.
+We specialize in working with girls ages 10-14 because of the issues common in this age group.
 Our program incorporates weekend activities, community involvement, and a beautiful campus to meet the needs of young girls.

 Girls from Nevada and their families reconnect by rebuilding and repairing their relationships through equine and animal therapy, family therapy, and our experienced clinical team.
-Our therapeutic boarding school can help your Nevada build confidence and find success.
-Call 800-264-8709 to learn more about how we can help your family today!
+For more information about getting help for your daughter from Nevada through our therapeutic boarding school, please call 800-264-8709.

 Finding Help for Your Daughter with a Nevada Therapeutic Boarding School

 As a top reviewed therapeutic boarding school, Asheville Academy provides accredited academics to all girls.
 We offer a small learning environment to meet each student’s abilities, study habits, and motivations and are recognized by the State of North Carolina as a certified non-public school.
 As our student-teacher ratio is small, we are able to give each girl more specialized assistance and lesson plans.
-This personalized learning approach allows us to help girls achieve academic success in a positive environment.
+Creating a positive environment and a personalized learning approach allows us to help girls achieve academic success.

-Asheville Academy provides the top level of therapeutic care for Nevada girls and their families as a therapeutic boarding school certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF).
-Our program was specifically designed for young Nevada girls ages 10-14 who are struggling with depression, anxiety, grief, defiance, or underperformance.
+Asheville Academy is a therapeutic boarding school certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF) and provides the top level of therapeutic care for Nevada girls and their families.
+Specifically designed for young girls ages 10 to 14, our focus specializes in helping Nevada girls struggling with depression, anxiety, grief, defiance or underperformance.

 Our Therapeutic Approach

 Many families and their daughters have achieved lasting change and success at Asheville Academy.
-Our multidisciplinary approach includes dynamic therapeutic techniques such as Equine Therapy, DBT, and Group Therapy.
-Our campus offers Nevada girls multiple therapeutic facilities that help create a comfortable and nurturing home-like community.
+Our unique therapeutic methods include techniques such as Equine Therapy, DBT, and Group Therapy.
+Nevada girls are a part of a comfortable and nurturing home-like community with multiple therapeutic facilities on our campus.
 Our setting provides a safe and comfortable space for girls to learn new ways to interact with peers, adults, and their families.
-For more information, call 800.264.8709 today!
+To learn more about our beautiful North Carolina campus and the support we provide, call 800.264.8709!